The Fetentaa Camp

-At the end of the presidential elections in Cote D’ivoire which resulted in a stalemate leading to battles in Abidjan and other urban areas of the country, there was an influx of refugees into Brong Ahafo Region, Mid-West Ghana.
-The refugees were initially hosted by UNHCR in a transit camp at Kasap in the Brong Ahafo Region.
+At the end of the presidential elections in Cote D’ivoire which resulted in a stalemate leading to battles in Abidjan and other urban areas of that country, there was an influx of refugees into Bono Region, mid-west Ghana.
+The refugees were initially hosted by UNHCR in a transit camp at Kasap in the same region.

 The Camp is 1 kilometer away from the Fetentaa Township.
 Administratively, Fetentaa falls under the Berekum Municipality and it is found between the Berekum and Drobo townships.

 (insert photos of Fetentaa clinic here.
 Caption: St. Alban’s Clinic built by UNHCR.
 Photo credit: UNHCR/S. Adatsi)

 The Camp has a community school and a health post as well as a police station built by the UNHCR which benefit the refugee community as well as the people of Krisan at large